google/knative-gcp/docs/how-to/authentication-mechanism-troubleshooting.md

-  - If you are using Workload Identity for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `events-controller-gsa`, and the Kubernetes Service Account `controller` in namespace `cloud-run-events`.
+  - If you are using Workload Identity for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#workload-identity) to check the Google Cloud Service Account `events-controller-gsa`, and the Kubernetes Service Account `controller` in namespace `events-system`.
-  - If you are using Kubernetes Secret for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#kubernetes-secrets) to check the Kubernetes Secret `google-cloud-key` in namespace `cloud-run-events`.
+  - If you are using Kubernetes Secret for the Control Plane, refer [here](../install/authentication-mechanisms-gcp.md/#kubernetes-secrets) to check the Kubernetes Secret `google-cloud-key` in namespace `events-system`.

 **_Note:_** For Kubernetes Secret, if the JSON private key no longer exists under your Google Cloud Service Account `events-controller-gsa`.
-Then, even the Google Cloud Service Account `events-controller-gsa` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key` is in namespace `cloud-run-events`, you still get permission related error.
+Then, even the Google Cloud Service Account `events-controller-gsa` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key` is in namespace `events-system`, you still get permission related error.
 To such case, you have to re-download the JSON private key and re-create the Kubernetes Secret, refer [here](../install/authentication-mechanisms-gcp.md/#option-2-kubernetes-secrets)